index

 Come Home (Hague mix).
 Never previously released.

 Fedora Satellite.
-Originally released in 1989 in the UK as b-side to Love Love Love on 7" vinyl, Fontana UBU3 (874 468-7), and as an extra track on the cd single release of Love Love Love, Fontana UBUCD3 (874 469-2).
+Originally released in 1989 in the UK as b-side to Love Love Love on 7-inch vinyl, Fontana UBU3 (874 468-7), and as an extra track on the cd single release of Love Love Love, Fontana UBUCD3 (874 469-2).

 Gripless, Through The Windshield and Stoughton 529.
 Never previously released.
-Recorded specifically as b-sides during the SOML sessions at The Outpost.
+Recorded specifically as B-sides during the SOML sessions at The Outpost.

 All songs written by Thomas - Jones - Maimone - Krauss ©1992 Ubu Projexc, except Fedora Satellite which is written by Cutler - Feldman - Jones - Krauss - Maimone - Thomas ©1989 Ubu Projex.
 Excerpts from "Through The Windshield" used by permission of its author Mike DeCapite.

-Pere Ubu (v.6.0)
+Pere Ubu (v.7.0)

 David Thomas - vocals, melodeon, guitar on Postcard